CZERTAINLY/CZERTAINLY-Documentation/docs/03-installation-guide/03-deployment/06-deployment-appliance/04-TUI/03-main-menu.md

 ## Configure database

-You can change default parameters for Postgress database here.
-The password is field you definetly should change.
+You can change default parameters for Postgres database here.
+The password is field you definitely should change.

 Values you provided in this dialog are stored in file:
 `/etc/czertainly-ansible/vars/database.yml`.